Tag: Australian Standard compliant

 As per Australian Standard 3786:2014 – holes are no larger than 1.3mm diameter

-In addition to this internal mesh screen around the perimeter of the photoelectric chamber, ZEN wireless photoelectric interconnected smoke detectors also have an external housing which forms part of the of the smoke alarm itself.
-The external housing prevents larger foreign bodies from entering the alarm itself.
-Foreign bodies (i.e., insects, small house geckos) are a common cause of false / nuisance alarms because they can enter the sensitive internal components and disrupt the photoelectric light beam.
+In addition to this internal mesh screen around the perimeter of the photoelectric chamber, ZEN wireless photoelectric interconnected smoke detectors also have an external housing that forms part of the smoke alarm itself.
+This external housing acts as a crucial barrier, preventing larger foreign bodies from entering the alarm.
+Foreign bodies such as insects and small house geckos are a leading cause of false alarms, as they can interfere with the sensitive photoelectric light beam, triggering unnecessary alerts.

 Want to know more?
-Watch our ZEN quick-start video or call us on 0478 596 402
+Watch our ZEN Smoke Alarm YouTube channel or call us on 0478 596 402 today

 We love talking smoke alarms!